soulshake/fonos/README.md

 #### Create your Ansible inventory file (`hosts`)

-- From the root of the repo you just cloned, copy `hosts.sample` to `hosts` and modify it
+From the root of the repo you just cloned, copy `hosts.sample` to `hosts` and modify it:

 - add your own `spotify_username` and `spotify_password`, and credentials for other services you wish to enable
 - replace the hosts under `[fonos]` with the hostname you chose earlier plus a `.local` extension (in our case, `fonos.local`)